acseo/select-autocomplete-bundle/README.md

 ## Introduction

-This bundle will help you to build autocomplete fields in your symfony forms without declaring any controller or action.
+This bundle helps you to build autocomplete fields in your symfony forms without declaring any controller or action.

 Fully configurable, you can override any part of the autocompletion process very easily.

-Doctrine ORM & ODM are supported by default, but you can create your own providers for other extensions !
+Doctrine **ORM** & **ODM** are supported by default, but you can create your own providers for other extensions !

 ## Installation